SigSegvSquad/WordLink-PharmaSearch/README.md

 ## Dataset

 Research articles from various journals like World journal of pharmaceuticals, international journal of pharmaceuticals, journal of biomedicine and pharmacotherapy etc. Also there are plenty of research articles by scientists.
+Also some drugs related stuff is also there.

 ## Approach